The Best Things to Do in Coos Bay, Oregon (Updated 2025)

 You can opt to be your own buggy operator and take it for a joyride down the dunes, or take a slower-paced approach and join a tour.

-Here are some dune buggy tour companies in Coos Bay, Oregon:
+Some dune buggy tour companies in Coos Bay, Oregon we recommend:

 Volunteer with The Oregon Dunes Restorative Collaboration (ODRC)